jbrussell/academic-kickstart/content/home/code.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Code"
 subtitle = "Reproducibility in science relies on open-source software.
-Listed here are a few tools that I am involved with developing related to surface-wave measurements & imaging, ocean-bottom seismic data processing, anelastic modeling, and more."
+I have been involved in several projects providing community tools.
+Listed here are several that I use on a regular basis for surface-wave measurements & imaging, ocean-bottom seismic data processing, anelastic modeling, and more."

 # Order that this section will appear in.
 weight = 40